When Tips & Unemployment Go Bad

-Generally, a person becomes aware of a gratuitous tip problem and an impact on their unemployment claim in one of a handful of ways.
+Generally, a person becomes aware of an unemployment claim and a gratuitous tip problem in one of a handful of ways.
 This includes:

 • Receiving a letter stating there was an overpayment,